Updated: October 19, 2023

-Just like my friend, who does daydream that he’s Superman when he’s stuck in traffic.
-But NOT because he wants to be a crime-fighting superhero, but because he realizes that his true passion is his family.
-He wants to be Superman so he could go home faster and be with his wife and kids already.
+Just like my friend, who daydreams that he’s Superman when he’s stuck in traffic.
+But NOT because he wants to be a crime-fighting superhero but because he realizes that his true passion is his family.
+He wants to be Superman so he can go home faster and be with his wife and kids already.

-Study your list and understand that they are real opportunities that could help bring some positive changes in your life.
+Study your list and understand that those are real opportunities that could help bring some positive changes in your life.
 Narrow down your list.
 See the overlaps and make it more concise.